jociet101/easymoji/README.md

-# Moji: making texting with emojis easier
+# EasyMoji: making texting with emojis easier

+## How to run the website locally yoursself

+## Moji Language Specification

 ### Syntax
 All strings must be enclosed in double quotations, and each line must be ended with a semicolon.